-- Course: BSc Sustainability and Environmental Management (International)
+- Course: Sustainability and Environmental Management BSc (Study Abroad)

 - Nationality: British